 Not the list that we have as ladies of 100 things to tick off before choosing a dating partner!

-As I wrestled with this, God started bringing in people who we had conversations about Jesus with and one of them included my now husband.
+As I wrestled with this, God started bringing in people with who we had conversations about Jesus, and one of them included my now husband.
 I didn’t even have to tell him that we need to pray or fast or walk in the ways of the Lord.
 He knew his place as a man and He would lead us spiritually.

 We also got days to cover and think through the purpose that God had put in us and pray over our future.
-We prayed about the work we had and now have.
+Prayed about the work we had and now have.
 We offered our bodies to Him to show us how we can wait without getting sexually intimate.

 We gave Him our brokenness and allowed Jesus to build us, to grow us, to challenge and correct us, to surrender our thoughts and our ways.